-Public Administration and Management - Associate in Arts (PAMT.AA)
+Public Leadership and Administration - Associate in Arts (PAMT.AA)

-Public administration and management degrees provide the highest quality for undergraduate education for students interested in working in the public and private sectors and non-profit organizations.
-Public administration and management programs strive to achieve local, state, and national prominence through the contemporary curriculum, innovative instruction, scholarly and applied research, and community service.
+Public leadership and administration degrees provide the highest quality for undergraduate education for students interested in working in the public and private sectors and non-profit organizations.
+Public leadership and administration programs strive to achieve local, state, and national prominence through the contemporary curriculum, innovative instruction, scholarly and applied research, and community service.
 This program and services develop and enhance management skills essential to public and nonprofit organizations' orientation towards evolving communities.
-The public administration and management program offer an opportunity to earn an Associate of Arts degree and transfer to a four-year university program of public administration.
-The public administration and management program provide many opportunities for students to prepare for entry-level employment as public administrators and produces graduates with the public management skills and analytical techniques needed for successful careers in government, nonprofit, and other business-related fields.
+The Public leadership and administration program offer an opportunity to earn an Associate of Arts degree and transfer to a four-year university program of public administration.
+The Public leadership and administration program provide many opportunities for students to prepare for entry-level employment as public administrators and produces graduates with the public management skills and analytical techniques needed for successful careers in government, nonprofit, and other business-related fields.